glwagner/WaveTransmittedTurbulence.jl/README.md

 # WaveTransmittedTurbulence

-Currents and turbulence beneath growing surface gravity waves.
+Near-inertial waves and turbulence driven by the growth of surface gravity waves

 ![wave-driven-turbulence](figures/figure_1.png)